kaijiasun/ExoticCoalescence/README.md

 To run this code, open the window of MATLAB or octave, and run Main_CoalSH

 The results are shown in Tab.
 II and Tab.
-III in Ref.
+III of Ref.
 [1].

 Ref.[1]: Kai-Jia Sun and Lie-Wen Chen, Phys.Rev.
 C95 (2017) no.4, 044905.
 "Analytical coalescence formula for particle production in relativistic heavy-ion collisions"